stucchio/Homepage/pelican/content/one_true_metric.md

 $$ x \leq y \textrm{ or } y \leq x .$$

-This does not mean the decision process can always determine the best choice.
-It merely means that it can make *some* choice.

 It's important to note what happens if we do not have decisiveness.
 In this case, *we fail to make a decision*.
 This is not the same thing as declaring $@ x \sim y $@ - in that case, we choose one arbitrarily and move on.
 A lack of decisiveness means that in a very strict sense, your decision process fails to make a choice.
 In computational terms (assuming the decision is made by computer) this means your computer hangs forever, segfaults, emits $@ \bot $@ or otherwise engages in undefined behavior.

+**Note:** This does not mean the decision process can always determine the best choice.
+It merely means that it can make *some* choice.

 ## Property 2: Consistency (aka transitivity)